GabbyJalil/Final-Project/proposal.md

 ### In a sentence (or list of features), define a BEST outcome for your final project.
 I.e., what do you HOPE to accomplish before the final project's deadline?

-- being able to look at the other's person's projects after seeing the last student's.
+- being able to look at the other person's projects after seeing the last student's.
 It'd also be nice if we could receive some user input on what they think.
+Additionally, it'd be nice if the user could choose what project they want to see out of the 5 rather than just choosing which Arch student's  projects they want to see.

 ## In a paragraph or more, outline your next steps.
 What new skills will you need to acquire?
 What topics will you need to research?
 If working with one of two classmates, who will do what?

--
+- I need to learn how to make a visual novel using Renpy
+- I need to figure out how to import the images of our projects